reutermj/cortecs-c/docs/functions.md

 // Calling leftmost specialized foo: 1
 ```

+# Design Considerations

 ## Parsing

-Generics in Cortecs are designed to be:
+The syntax of generics in Cortecs is designed to be:
 * easily and unambiguously parsed using LL parsing without type information,
 * maintain the use of `[...]` as the accessor operator, and
 * allow operator overloading for `<` and `>`.